 Local’s List of 15 Things to Do at Pike Place Market:

-1. Take a crosswalk shot
+1. Take a Photo from the Crosswalk

-It’s tricky to find, but I’ve posted directions to this well-kept secret
+It’s tricky to find, but I’ve posted directions to this well-kept secret.

 3. Take a photo with Rachel the Pig & Drop Some change in her belly

 Not a lot of tourists know that Pike Place Market is actually a low-income neighborhood in Seattle.
 Donations to this “piggy bank” support a neighborhood food bank, a senior center, and a fund for market vendors to draw from if they’re ill or unable to work.

 Claims to the “best chowder” abound in this neighborhood, but take the advice of this local who has tried them all and head to Market Grill right in the thick of the market.
 If you’re lucky, you’ll get to watch the fish delivered for your lunch – from the fish market 12 feet away!

 5. Explore the Beyond the Main Walkways of Pike Place Market.